2020 Calabasas helicopter crash: Flight

 Permission to proceed was granted at 9:32 a.m.
 (17:32 UTC) under special VFR, requiring the pilot to stay under 2500 ft altitude.
-The helicopter climbed to an altitude of 1400 ft AMSL, which Zobayan confirmed with Van Nuys at 9:35 a.m.
+The helicopter climbed to an altitude of 1400 ft MSL, which Zobayan confirmed with Van Nuys at 9:35 a.m.
 (17:35 UTC).
-After proceeding through the Burbank controlled airspace, the flight turned west, following the Ronald Reagan Freeway (SR 118) as it passed into the Van Nuys Airport controlled airspace; the Van Nuys controllers shortly afterward approved a turn southwest towards the Ventura Freeway (US 101) at 9:39 a.m.
+After proceeding through Burbank controlled airspace, the flight turned west, following the Ronald Reagan Freeway (SR 118) as it passed into the Van Nuys Airport controlled airspace; the Van Nuys controllers shortly afterward approved a turn southwest towards the Ventura Freeway (US 101) at 9:39 a.m.
 (17:39 UTC).
 Zobayan then confirmed he was still in VFR flight conditions at 1500 ft and acknowledged the handoff to Southern California air traffic control (SCT).

 SCT made its first contact with Zobayan at 9:40 a.m.
-(17:40 UTC), confirming the helicopter's altitude and continued operation under VFR conditions; SCT informed Zobayan that at the aircraft's current altitude and position, they would lose communication and radar contact shortly, advising him to "squawk VFR" (transmit transponder code 1200) until he could contact Camarillo on the radio.
+(17:40 UTC), confirming the helicopter's altitude and continued operation under VFR conditions.
+SCT informed Zobayan that at the aircraft's current altitude and position, they would lose communication and radar contact shortly, advising him to "squawk VFR" (transmit transponder code 1200) until he could contact Camarillo on the radio.
 By 9:42 a.m.
 (17:42 UTC), the helicopter had started following the Ventura Freeway west, entering more hilly terrain at the western edge of the San Fernando Valley.
 The SCT controller was relieved by a different controller at 9:43 a.m.
 (17:43 UTC).
 At 9:44:34 a.m.
 (17:44:34 UTC), Zobayan advised SCT that N72EX would be climbing above the cloud cover; the relieving SCT controller asked Zobayan to identify and asked if he was requesting flight following, a tracking service that would have provided the VFR flight with continuous verbal updates on air traffic.
-Zobayan confirmed that he was, and in response to a question about his intentions, advised air traffic control at 9:45:15 a.m.
+Zobayan confirmed that he was and in response to a question about his intentions, advised air traffic control at 9:45:15 a.m.
 (17:45:15 UTC) that he would level out at 4000 ft; this was the last transmission made by Zobayan.